14 tips for your company to comply with LGPD

 • Privacy Policy

-• Cookies Policy
+• Cookies policy

-Regarding internal policies, companies typically have:
+With regard to internal policies, companies usually have:

-• Privacy and Data Protection Policy
+• Privacy Policy and Data Protection

-• Data Retention and Destruction Policy
+• Data retention and destruction policy

-• Data Management Policy on Mobile Devices
+• Data Management Policy on mobile devices

 • Data Security Policy